risingwavelabs/risingwave-docs/docs/ingest/supported-sources-and-formats.md

 ### Protobuf

-For data in protobuf format, you must specify a message and a schema location.
+For data in protobuf format, you must specify a message (fully qualified by package path) and a schema location.
 The schema location can be an actual Web location that is in `http://...`, `https://...`, or `S3://...` format.
 For Kafka data in protobuf, instead of providing a schema location, you can provide a Confluent Schema Registry that RisingWave can get the schema from.
 For more details about using Schema Registry for Kafka data, see [Read schema from Schema Registry](/ingest/ingest-from-kafka.md#read-schemas-from-schema-registry).

 `schema.registry` can accept multiple addresses.
 RisingWave will send requests to all URLs and return the first successful result.